FChrisF/LLCL-samples/README.txt

 PePing
 ------
-Periodic ping for a given URL: basic controls, popup menu and SysTray.
+Periodic ping for a given URL: basic controls, .ini file using, popup menu and SysTray.
-. uses Windows APIs to read data from a .ini file, to load various icon files, to translate the given URL to an IP address and to process the ping,
-. for Free Pascal, requires Lazarus 1.2+ if compiled with the standard LCL (bug for icon changes in TTrayIcon component), . as old versions of Delphi don't have a TTrayIcon component,
+. uses Windows APIs to load various icon files, to translate the given URL to an IP address and to process the ping, . for Free Pascal, requires Lazarus 1.2+ if compiled with the standard LCL (bug for icon changes in TTrayIcon component), . as old versions of Delphi don't have a TTrayIcon component,